|Theatre for a New Audience’s First Home|

 In our building, we can make art – not just show it.
 Of course, when we’re not using our spaces, the studio and the Mainstage can be rented at affordable rates to other groups and artists, bringing much-needed theatre space to the community.

-We started construction in April 2011 and anticipate opening our home and launching our first season this fall.
+We started construction in April 2011 and opened our home and launched our first season here in fall 2013.

 |Pictured above: Polonsky Shakespeare Center, photo ©David Sundberg/Esto.|